-- Alaska Minimum Wage Requirement: Career Exploration and Services can only coordinate internships in which students earn minimum hourly wage or higher.
+- Alaska Minimum Wage Requirement: Career Services can only coordinate internships in which students earn minimum hourly wage or higher.
 Under certain circumstances, a student may work for a non-profit organization that meets the DOL six standards for a legitimate internship as an unpaid intern.

 - Maximum Weekly Hours: Interns may only count up to 20 hours per week while classes are in session during the fall and spring semesters.
 During the summer semester and academic breaks, interns may count up to 40 hours per week.
 This does not apply to international students.

 - International Student Requirements: All international students please visit the UAA International Student Services Office for work requirements.